HadzhieV777/Atari-game-JS/README.md

 # Atari-game-JS
-The old school Atary game using Vanilla JavaScript and HTMLCanvas
+An old school Atary game using Vanilla JavaScript and HTMLCanvas